dwagner4/objectloading/README.md

 index.html will point to several interesting pages.

 ## duck.html and figure.html
 Both of these load .glTF models into an aframe scene.  the duck and box man are .glTF while the walking robot is .fbx converted using Blender from maximo.com.
-I have failed to convert the moose in blender.
+I have failed to convert the moose in blender, so I'm loading both bullmoose and cow from a script.

 ## animals.html
 Loads a moose .fbx model into a scene using only three.js.  contains 21 animations.